ozcanmiraay/Capstone-Carbon-Aware-LLM-Inference/README.md

 ## License

-State the license under which this project is available.
-Common licenses for open-source projects include MIT, Apache 2.0, etc.
+To be determined.

 ## Acknowledgments

-- Mention of Professor Tambasco and any other contributors or advisors.
+- Mention of Professor Tambasco and any other potential contributors or advisors.
 - Any libraries or frameworks used in the project.
 - Any data sources or external contributions.